 The mechanisms underlying IL-1β-signalling are relatively well known.
 However, the regulation of the closely related IL-1α is poorly understood.
 Whereas IL-1β is secretion is dependent on the inflammasome, IL-1α may be regulated by other mechanisms such as post-translational processing and its subcellular localisation.
 Like IL-1β, IL-1α is implicated in numerous diseases such as stroke, atherosclerosis and cancer and there is interest in using drugs to block IL-1α signalling to treat these diseases.
 But we still understand very little about the physiological regulation of IL-1α.

-I am working to understand how IL-1α is regulated by using genetic techniques to prevent its translocation to the nucleus and by using drugs to inhibit the enzymes involved in its post-translational processing.
+I have previoulsy worked to understand how IL-1α is regulated by using genetic techniques to prevent its translocation to the nucleus and by using drugs to inhibit the enzymes involved in its post-translational processing.
 We hope that this research will improve the understanding of IL-1α and therefore may aid in the development of drugs attempting to modulate IL-1α signalling to treat disease such as stroke.